 Coronavirus lockdown: At least 18 migrants killed in four separate road accidents

-Two of the accidents took place in Uttar Pradesh and one each in Maharashtra and Bihar.
+Two accidents took place in Uttar Pradesh and one each in Maharashtra and Bihar.

-At least 18 migrant workers journeying across states in trucks were killed in four separate accidents since Monday night amid the countrywide lockdown to combat the coronavirus.
+At least 18 migrant workers journeying across states in trucks were killed in four separate accidents since Monday night during the countrywide lockdown to combat the coronavirus.

 In Uttar Pradesh, five migrant workers were killed in two separate accidents on highways on Monday.
-In the first incident, three women migrant workers were killed and at least 12 were injured when their truck skidded and overturned into a roadside ditch because of a tyre burst on the Jhansi-Mirzapur highway.
+In the first incident, three women migrant workers were killed and at least 12 were injured when their truck skidded and overturned into a roadside ditch because of a burst tyre on the Jhansi-Mirzapur highway.
 The group of 17 workers had started walking from Delhi towards their villages in the eastern pockets of Uttar Pradesh, when a truck driver agreed to give them a ride.

 The accident took at the Mahuva crossing in Mahoba district, Superintendent of Police Mani Lal Patida told PTI.
 “The injured have been admitted to a government hospital,” he added.
 “The truck has been seized and investigations are on.”

-In Unnao, about 65 km from Lucknow, two migrants were killed and 23 were injured on Monday when a truck transporting them met with an accident on the Agra-Lucknow Expressway, NDTV reported.
+In Unnao, about 65 km from Lucknow, two migrants were killed and 23 were injured on Monday when a truck transporting them had an accident on the Agra-Lucknow Expressway, NDTV reported.
 The labourers were headed to Azamgarh from Delhi.

 Four migrant workers were killed on Tuesday in another road accident in Maharashtra’s Yavatmal district, according to PTI.
-The workers were on their way to Jharkhand from Solapur after the prolonged shutdown rendered them jobless and homeless.
+The workers were on their way to Jharkhand from Solapur.

-In another road crash in Bihar, at least nine migrant workers were killed on Tuesday after a truck collided with a bus in Naugachhia, Bhagalpur, ANI reported.
+In a road crash in Bihar, at least nine migrant workers were killed on Tuesday after a truck collided with a bus in Naugachhia, Bhagalpur, ANI reported.
 Several were injured in the accident, though the exact numbers were not immediately clear.

 At least 50 migrant workers have been killed in the the last 10 days while trying to return to their homes.